-If you are applying for a rebate of the GST/HST you paid on property or services that you acquired to consume or use in manufacturing or producing an eligible artistic work for export, you have one year from the date that the tax became payable on your acquisition to file the rebate application.
+If you are applying for a rebate of the GST/HST you paid on goods, intangible personal property, or services that you acquired to consume or use in manufacturing or producing an eligible artistic work for export, you have one year from the date that the tax became payable on your acquisition to file the rebate application.

-Do not send your rebate application to us if the registered supplier of the property or service paid or credited the rebate to you.
+Do not send your request to us if the registered supplier of the property or service paid or credited the rebate to you.
 The supplier has to send us your rebate application with their GST/HST return.